bianchidotdev/bubbli/README.md

 The asymmetric key pair is generated randomly client-side on user registration and stored in session storage using [session-keystore](https://github.com/47ng/session-keystore).

+An RSA-OAEP key pair with modulus length 4096 bits is used as the user master kep pair.

 The private key is encrypted by each of the client keys (password + recovery codes) and sent to the server along with the public key.

-> **Note:**
+> **Note**
 > The derived symmetric keys are used to encrypt the asymmetric master private key before sending to the server.
 The protected/wrapped master private key is sent to the server because as far as I can tell, there's no regular way to deterministically derive an asymmetric key pair from a password or other user provided information (possibly a yubikey could achieve this, but I wouldn't want that to be a requirement).

 ### Context-specific Symmetric Keys

 Symmetric encryption keys are generated client-side for each "encryption context" on creation.
 The first time this happens is on user registration when an encryption key is generated for that user's timeline.

 The client will also generate a symmetric key every time they create a new encryption context, such as a new group.
+These keys are AES-GCM 256-bit symmetric encryption keys similar to the user's master encryption key.

 Before sending the encryption key to the server, the client will encrypt the context-specific encryption key with each of the public keys that should have access to the content.